Fort St. James: History

 As part of his commission from the North West Company, Fraser and his assistants John Stuart and James McDougall explored potential river routes to the Pacific Ocean from 1805 through 1808.
 Explorations in the Winter of 1805-06 by McDougall resulted in the discovery of Carrier's Lake, now known as Stuart Lake.
 In the heart of territory inhabited by the Carrier or Dakelh First Nation, this proved to be a lucrative locale for fur trading and so a post – Fort St. James – was built on its shore in 1806.
 In 1821, the fort came under the control of the Hudson's Bay Company, when the North West Company merged with it.
 It subsequently became the administrative headquarters of the company's vast New Caledonia District.

 The fur trade was slow to take root in the area, since the economy of the Dakelh people had been based on the fishery, rather than on trapping.
 In addition, there were customary and ceremonial restrictions which placed obstacles in the way of an efficient fur economy.
 Nonetheless, eventually the post became profitable, and continued to function until its closure in 1952.

 The community is located on the south-eastern shore of Stuart Lake, at the head of the Stuart River.
 Both the lake and the river are named for Fraser's assistant John Stuart, who would later become head of the New Caledonia District of the North West Company.

 Climate

-Fort St. James is located in the sub-boreal spruce zone of British Columbia, a sub-division of the hemiboreal climatic zone.
+Fort St. James is located in the sub-boreal spruce zone of British Columbia, a sub-division of the hemiboreal climate zone.
 It is characterised by severe, snowy winters and short, warm summers.
 The region is rich in wildlife.
 Under the Köppen climate classification Fort St. James is classified as a humid continental climate (Dfb).